s60sc/ESP32-CAM_MJPEG2SD/README.md

 For movement detection a high sample rate of 1 in 2 is used.
 When movement has been detected, the rate for checking for movement stop is reduced to 1 in 10 so that the JPEGs can be captured with only a small overhead.
 The **Detection time ms** table shows typical time in millis to decode and analyse a frame retrieved from the OV2640 camera.

-Motion detection by camera is enabled by default, to disable click off **Enable motion detect** button on web page.
+Motion detection by camera is enabled by default, to disable click off **Enable motion detect** in **Motion Detect & Recording** sidebar button.

 Additional options are provided on the camera index page, where:
 * `Motion Sensitivity` sets a threshold for movement detection, higher is more sensitive.